Bills Digest No. 33, 2024-25

 Regulated entities must take reasonable steps to detect scams related to regulated services they offer.
 This includes, but is not limited to, taking reasonable steps to detect a scam as it happens or after it happens: proposed subsection 58BM(3).
 Failure to take reasonable steps to detect scams may result in civil penalties.

 Additionally, an entity contravenes requirements if it has in its possession actionable scam intelligence relating to a regulated service, and it fails to take reasonable steps to investigate (within 28 days) whether the activity is a scam: proposed section 58BN.
 Failure to take reasonable steps to investigate may result in civil penalties.
-Regulated entities may also be liable for civil penalties if they fail to take reasonable steps to identify impacted SPF consumers impacted by scams: proposed sections 58BN and 58BO.
+Regulated entities may also be liable for civil penalties if they fail to take reasonable steps to identify impacted SPF consumers impacted by scams: proposed section 58BO.

 (4) Reporting requirements

-An entity must report any actionable intelligence it has about scams to the SPF regulator: proposed section 58BR.
+An entity must report any actionable intelligence it has about scams to the SPF general regulator: proposed section 58BR.
 Failure to report this information may result in civil penalties.

-The SPF general regulator may disclose information relating to scams with prescribed entities including Commonwealth agencies, law enforcement agencies, and relevant agencies of foreign countries (being law enforcement or regulatory agencies responsible for scam prevention): proposed section 58BV.
-Information may be shared with prescribed foreign agencies if the SPF general regulator is satisfied that certain conditions have been met, relating to the storage and use of such information, and that it is appropriate to disclose the information to the foreign agency: proposed subsection 58BV(3).
+The SPF general regulator may disclose information relating to scams to prescribed entities including Commonwealth agencies, law enforcement agencies, and relevant agencies of foreign countries (being law enforcement or regulatory agencies responsible for scam prevention): proposed section 58BV.
+Information may only be shared with prescribed foreign agencies if the SPF general regulator is satisfied that certain conditions have been met, relating to the storage and use of such information, and that it is appropriate to disclose the information to the foreign agency: proposed subsection 58BV(3).

 (5) Disruption requirements